digitalearthpacific/dep-tools/README.md

 ### Utility functions

-There are general and specific functions that can be applied primarily to Xarray datasets and arrays related to Azure (dep_tools/azure.py), Landsat (dep_tools/landsat_utils.py), Sentinel-2 (dep_tools/s2_utils.py) and spatial temporal asset catalogs (i.e. STAC, dep_tools./stac_utils.py).
+There are general and specific functions that can be applied primarily to Xarray datasets and arrays related to AWS (dep_tools/aws.py), Landsat (dep_tools/landsat_utils.py), Sentinel-2 (dep_tools/s2_utils.py) and spatial temporal asset catalogs (i.e. STAC, dep_tools./stac_utils.py).